Carlos3du/Carlos3du/README.md

 - 😄 Name: Carlos Eduardo Cavalcanti
 - 📓 Studing: Computer Science at Cesar School
-- 📈 Progress: First Period
+- 📈 Progress: Second Period
 - 🎯 Focusing: Backend, Datascience and learning C_ languages
 - 📋 My github is being used for code,studing and research in different computer languages<br>
          besides used to develop personal projects, to train and go deeper with my knowledge in CS.